suvrodattamitu/whatsapp-chat/readme.txt

 == Frequently Asked Questions ==

-= Is The Whatsapp Chat customizable? =
+= Is The Live Chat customizable? =
-Yes, You can customize everything of the Whatsapp Chat.
+Yes, You can customize everything of the Live Chat.
 = Is multiple user supported? =
 Yes, You can add members as your wish.